Melatonin 101: How Does Melatonin Support Sleep?

 Can Melatonin Supplements Support Sleep?

-Many of us have busy schedules and lifestyles, leading people to supplement with melatonin to help support falling asleep at night.
+Many people have busy schedules and lifestyles, which leads them to supplement with melatonin to help them fall asleep at night.

-Melatonin may be a short-term way to help some kids get rest while establishing a bedtime routine.
+Melatonin may be a short-term way for some kids to get rest while establishing a bedtime routine.
 It may also help some older children and teens reset sleep schedules after vacations, summer breaks, or other interruptions.

 Can You Take Melatonin Every Night?